rrhodes/rrhodes/README.md

 ### Hello 👋

-- 🔭 I’m giving advice on AWS, Python, and TypeScript best practices.
+- 🔭 I’m developing cross-account event-driven systems in AWS.

 - 🌱 I’m learning the Rust programming language.

-- 👯 I’m looking to learn from Staff+ Software Engineers.
+- 👯 I’m looking for mentorship from Staff+ Software Engineers.

-- 🤔 I’m looking for advice about making high impact changes org-wide.
+- 🤔 I’m looking for advice on technical leadership and management.

 - 💬 Ask me about software development, writing, and presentations.